JosephLai241/nomad/README.md

 > **NOTE:** This command works with item and/or directory labels.
 If directory labels are provided, all items within that directory that are tracked by Git and contain a Git status will be restored.

-![git restore demo][git restore demo]

 ## `git status`

+![git status demo][git status demo]

 You can view `git status` in tree form.
 This command will only display items that are tracked by Git and contain changes or are untracked.

-![git status demo][git status demo]

 # Rootless Mode

+![rootless mode demo][rootless mode demo]

 Rootless mode is the TUI (terminal UI) mode that allows you to dynamically interact with directory trees.

-![rootless mode demo][rootless mode demo]

 # Configuration/Customization